Anant/Cassandra.Api/astra.import/data/README.md

-# Project Title
+# Data Migrator

-## Getting Started with the Data Migrator
+## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project Gitpod.
+These instructions will get you started migrating data from Leaves to your Astra cluster.

 ### Prerequisites